 The annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the university, and on public property within or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-A copy of the report is available in the Department of Public Safety in Pine Hall and on the Internet: <www.valdosta.edu/dps>.
+A copy of the report is available in the Department of Public Safety on the second level of the Oak Street Parking Deck and on the Internet: www.valdosta.edu/police/the-clery-act.php.